Glossary

 wire protocol commands, which are used for various mixnet

-more information, please see our design doc: wire protocol specification
+more information, see our wire protocol specification.